-(mean squared prediction error) of the RNN with respect to the inputs (spike counts of neurons) at different time points.
+Gradients with respect to input.
+A different way to investigate which neurons most strongly influence decoding accuracy is a gradient analysis.
+In this analysis we calculate the derivatives of the loss function (mean squared prediction error) of the RNN with respect to the inputs (spike counts of neurons) at different time points.
 By definition these derivatives show how much a small change in a spike count influences the error.
-This type of sensitivity analysis is quite different from the knock out analysis - knockout sensitivity measures the impact of silencing a neuron, gradient sensitivity measures the impact of a neurons activity deviating from the expected value.
+This type of sensitivity analysis is quite different from the knock out analysis-knockout sensitivity measures the impact of silencing a neuron, gradient sensitivity measures the impact of a neurons activity deviating from the expected value.

 For each predicted location we asked how sensitive the model was to each of the input spike counts.
 Since our RNN input is a set of 100 spike count vectors (length of time series), each of length 63 (number of neurons), this amounts to 63x100 gradients per sample.
 Considering that the whole data set contains around 4400 samples we obtain a 4400x63x100 cubic array of gradient values.
-To reveal different aspects of the sensitivity of the model, we can average this array of gradients across three dimensions - samples, neurons, or position in the input sequence.
+To reveal different aspects of the sensitivity of the model, we can average this array of gradients across three dimensions-samples, neurons, or position in the input sequence.

 Averaging gradients across all samples and all time windows provided one average gradient value per neuron.
 Similarly to the knock-out analysis this indicated how relevant the neuron is for the prediction.
-The two sensitivity measures (knock-out and gradient) were strongly correlated (Spearman's Rank Order, $\rho = 0.57$, p << 0.001, dof = 61), but not equivalent.
+The two sensitivity measures (knock-out and gradient) were strongly correlated (Spearman's Rank Order, $\rho = 0.57$ , $p \ll 0.001$ , dof = 61), but not equivalent.
 The tests ranked some neurons very differently.
 For example, the high-firing inhibitory neuron #55 which influences the accuracy most strongly according to knock-out analysis is ranked 47th out of 63 neurons by the gradient sensitivity analysis.
 Thus illustrating, that despite that fact both measures broadly concur, the gradient and knockout analyses capture different notions of robustness with respect to input perturbations.
-Interestingly, neither of the two sensitivity measures correlated with the spatial information theoretic measure proposed by Skaggs et al. [37] (Spearman's Rank Order , gradient-vs-Skaggs: $\rho = -0.22$, pval = 0.08, dof = 61; knock-vs-Skaggs: $\rho = -0.09$, p = 0.48, dof = 61) -
+Interestingly, neither of the two sensitivity measures correlated with the spatial information theoretic measure proposed by Skaggs et al. [39] (Spearman's Rank Order, gradient-vs-Skaggs: $\rho = -0.22$ , pval = 0.08, dof = 61; knock-vs-Skaggs: $\rho = -0.09$ , p = 0.48, dof = 61).
+This suggests that that the Skaggs Information Score captures a specific aspect of each neuron's influence in the context of a population of place cells.
+The measures we propose are complementary to the Skaggs Information Score and potentially reveal different notions of sensitivity.